OpenTermsArchive/contrib-versions/Runescape/Privacy Policy.md

 *   **Technical Data** includes internet protocol (IP) address, unique mobile device identification numbers (such as your Media Access Control (MAC) address, Identifier For Advertising (IDFA), and/or International Mobile Equipment Identity (IMEI), type of device, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website.

-*   **Profile Data** includes your username and password, purchases or orders made by you, your interests, preferences, feedback and survey responses.
+*   **Profile Data** includes your login details, purchases or orders made by you, your interests, preferences, feedback and survey responses.

 *   **Usage Data** includes information about how you use our website, products and services.